MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **IsDebug** - indicates if session is a debug session

+- **IsMOS** - Indicates if the add-in payload format type is XML or JSON.

 - **IsPreload** – indicates if the add-in is being preloaded in background for improving activation perf.

 - **IsWdagContainer** – indicates if the add-in activation is being taken place in a Windows Defender Application Guard container.